JuliaPlots/PlotDocs.jl/docs/src/backends.md

 Backends are the lifeblood of Plots, and the diversity between features, approaches, and strengths/weaknesses was one of the primary reasons that I started this package.

-For those who haven't had the pleasure of hacking on 15 different plotting APIs: First, consider yourself lucky.
+For those who haven't had the pleasure of hacking on 15 different plotting APIs: first, consider yourself lucky.
 However, you will probably have a hard time choosing the right backend for your task at hand.
 This document is meant to be a guide and introduction to make that choice.

 # At a glance